-What then was the purpose of this baptism for Him?
-He wanted to fully identify Himself with sinful man.
-He, the Creator God, the absolutely sinless one, now had to be humbled to submit to the will of God, a thought that is completely incomprehensible to mean that you have to do it with a long face.
+obedient to His will is difficult, but it is certainly not impossible, and it also does not mean that you have to do it with a long face.
 It certainly also does not just involve suffering!
-On the contrary, I can testify today that it brings you unprecedented joy of Jesus had already life. experienced this joy when He took the first step to submit to God.
+On the contrary, I can testify today that it brings you unprecedented joy of life.
+Jesus had already experienced this joy when He took the first step to submit to God.
 After John baptized Him, heaven opened and God Himself spoke from heaven: "This is my beloved Son, with whom I am well pleased."
 At the same time, the Spirit of God, or the Holy Spirit, descended on Jesus like a dove and equipped Him for His huge task.
 After this, He went into the wilderness for forty days of isolation.